cagross/react-specials/README.md

 ## :memo: Unit Testing <a name = "tests"></a>

 Unit tests are a work in progress :smiley: There are unfortunately some unit tests written with [Tape](https://github.com/substack/tape), and others with [Jest](https://jestjs.io/).
+See below for details.

 ### Tape Unit Tests

-The Tape unit tests are in the file `client/test/unit-tests.js`.
+The Tape unit tests are in the file `client/src/test/unit-tests.js`.
 To execute the unit tests in that file, from your command line navigate to the project's root directory and execute:

 `node test/unit-tests.js`